mm80843/T3.5/docs/Benef/PBN__Benef_1093.md

 ## Articles mentionning this Benefit

 * [The role of contemporary digital tools and technologies in COVID19 crisis: An exploratory analysis](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_226.md)

+## Name of the Benefit

+Mobile apps enable contact tracing, remote monitoring of symptoms, and dissemination of COVID-19 information, empowering individuals and authorities to track and control the spread of the virus.